idea-statica/iom-examples/README.md

 ```
 ![Stiffeners With Welds](IOM.SteelFrame/Images/stiffenersWithWelds.PNG?raw=true "Stiffeners With Welds")

-## Import Open model To IDEA Connection
+## Import IOM To IDEA Connection
-Installation of Idea StatiCa constrain C# library IdeaStatiCa.IOMToConnection.dll.
-This library offers transformation of open model to the idea file.
+The package Idea StatiCa constrains the assembly IdeaStatiCa.IOMToConnection.dll.
+It allows to generate an idea connection project from data passed in IOM format.

-#### Example of import Open model To IDEA Connection:
+#### The example of importing IOM To IDEA Connection:
 ```C#
 IdeaStatiCa.IOMToConnection.IOMToConnection iOMToConnection = new IdeaStatiCa.IOMToConnection.IOMToConnection();
 IdeaStatiCa.IOMToConnection.IOMToConnection.Init();